parse-community/docs/_includes/rest/getting-started.md

 *   You can upload large amounts of data that will later be consumed in a mobile app.
 *   You can download recent data to run your own custom analytics.
 *   Applications written in any programming language can interact with data on Parse.
-*   You can export all of your data if you no longer want to use Parse.